utsavthelegend/catuserbot/README.md

-A simple Telegram userbot based on Telethon .
+Made with love and support of you all guys. #himotsav

-## How to deploy catuserbot
+## How to activate your own Himi UserBot
 ### Self host

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2FJisan09%2Fcatpack)